cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 - pre and post traffic hooks to validate deployment (before traffic shift starts and after it ends)
 - easy and automated rollback using CW alarms
 - `AutoPublishAlias`
-	- detects when new cod is being deployed
+	- detects when new code is being deployed
 	- creates and publishes an updated version of that function with the latest code
 	- points the alias to the updated version of the Lambda func
 - `DeploymentPreferece` = Canary, Linear, AllAtOnce